-9. Improvising decisions obey vague or ‘fuzzy laws’ which means that decisions are never completely right nor totally wrong but are usually sufficient for the purpose (and for the time being)
+9. Improvising decisions obey vague or ‘fuzzy laws’ which means that decisions are never completely right nor totally wrong and are usually sufficient for the purpose and for the time being.

-10. In improvisation there is no such thing as a wrong note or wrong input only an opportunity for further creativity.
-So-called ‘wrong input’ is best seen as a naturally occurring ‘surprise’.
-Improvisations will organically adapt to the new input and can create new circumstances where needed for the new input to be developed or enfolded into the process.
+10. In a musical improvisation there is no such thing as a wrong note or wrong input only an opportunity for further creativity.
+So-called ‘wrong input’ can therefore best seen as a naturally occurring ‘surprise’.
+Improvisations will organically adapt to the new input.

-13. Improvisations may be commenced by an initial agreed ‘holding form’ which embodies the characteristics of rule 12 providing the 'adaptivity' prerequisite allows for the possibility that even the holding form can be discarded or changed when it is felt appropriate to do so or when the improvisation ‘takes on a life of its own’.
+13. Improvisations may be commenced by an initial agreed ‘holding form’ which allows for the possibility that the holding form can be discarded or changed when it is felt appropriate to do so or when the improvisation ‘takes on a life of its own’

-17. Effective improvisation often best occurs when judgment is temporarily suspended.
+16. Effective improvisation often best occurs when judgment is replaced with discernment.
 As such improvisational states best occur when what appears is accepted as neither right nor wrong.